luyufan498/Adaptive-Computing-Challenge-2021/README.md

 ### Communication between plugins and the host:

 In our demo, there are three kinds of  Inter-process communication (IPC) to transfer data between host program and gstreamer video pipeline:

-1. named pipe (fifo)
+1. Named Pipe (fifo):

-    named pipe is the main method to send control commonds to the video pipeline.
-The custom plugin reads new commonds from named pipe before processing the new frame.
-Users can set read or send named pipe for dpuinfer and draw plugins.
-Currently, it is the most stable method for communcation.
+    Named pipe is the main method in our demo to communicate with VVAS plugins.
+Our custom plugins read new commonds from the named pipe.
+The path of named pipe can be set in the configuration json.
+Currently in our demo, it is the most reponsible method to send commands.

-2. file
+2. File:

-    for convenience, it is supported to used file to report video pipeline status.
-For example. our plugin can output the segmentation results to a file for further analysis.
-Writing file cost more time, but it is easy for host program to access.
+    For convenience, it is also supported to used file to report running status of the VVAS processing pipeline.
+For example, our plugin can output the segmentation results to a file for further analysis.
+The path of the output file can be set in the configuration.
+Note: Alougth it is easy for host program to access, writing file does cost more time.

-3. shared memory
+3. Shared Memory

-    Python does not support shared memory natively.
-In our demo, it is used between pipelines to share information between different branches.
+    Python does not support ***shared memory*** natively to communicate with VVAS plugins.
+In our demo, it is used to tranfer data between the plugins in different video processing branches.